slackapi/template-actionable-notifications/README.md

     1. Start the app (`npm start`)
     1. In another window, start ngrok on the same port as your webserver (`ngrok http $PORT`)

-#### Enable Interactive Messages
+#### Enable Interactive Components
-1. Go back to the app settings and click on Interactive Messages.
+1. Go back to the app settings and click on Interactive Components.
 1. Set the Request URL to your ngrok URL + /interactive-message

 #### Send a mock new ticket notification